amilajack/joker/README.md

 ### Responding to interactive prompts

-joker can respond to apps that run interactively using the `on()` and `respond()` functions.
+Joker can respond to apps that run interactively using the `on()` and `respond()` functions.

 ```js